Ring Alarm Security System Cost and Pricing

-Ring's security system is affordable, with optional professional monitoring and cellular backup for the low price of $10 a month or $100 a year.
+Ring's security system is affordable, with optional professional monitoring and cellular backup for the low price of $20 per month or $200 per year.
 Here's everything you need to know about their pricing.

 - No contract required